Children in armed groups in South Sudan

 Five facts about child soldiers in South Sudan

 - More boys than girls are used by armed forces and armed groups.
-Out of the formally released children, 12 % are girls.
+Out of the formally released children, 12 per cent are girls.

-- 28 % of the children released in Western Equatoria region are under 15 years of age.
+- 28 per cent of the children released in Western Equatoria region are under 15 years of age.

 - Not all children in armed groups carry weapons, some are also used as cleaners, porters, cooks and watchmen.

-- Girls used by armed groups are disproportionally subjected to sexual and gender- based violence.
+- Girls used by armed groups are disproportionately subjected to sexual and gender- based violence.